jamesdietle/Fanger/README.md

 Designed to help with threat intelligence and indicators.
+Fanger will remove obfuscation so that the indicator is ready to be run in an environment.
+DeFanger will obfuscate the indicator making it safer to transfer.